Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 \subsection{Block-encoding the sparse Hamiltonian}

-Having constructed the sparse oracles in the previous section, we now implement a quantum circuit that block-encodes the sparse Hamiltonian.
-We use a similar principle as in \cite{Ubaru}, except here we are implementing the Dirac operator $B_G$ rather than the combinatorial Laplacian.
-In that work it is shown that the Dirac operator for \emph{all} Hamming weights and unrestricted by the cliques can be written as
+Having constructed the sparse oracles in the previous section, we now implement a quantum circuit that block-encodes the sparse Hamiltonian. {Block encoding is a generalisation of a linear combination of unitaries, where an operator $B$ is given by $\bra{0}U\ket{0}=B/\lambda$ for a unitary operator $U$ acting on an ancilla system as well, and $\ket{0}$ on that ancilla system.
+Together with a reflection on the ancilla system, it can then be used to construct what was dubbed a ``qubitised'' or ``qubiterate'' operator.
+These principles were introduced in Ref.~\cite{Low2019hamiltonian}.} We use a similar principle as in \cite{Ubaru,Cade}, except here we are implementing the Dirac operator $B_G$ rather than the combinatorial Laplacian.
+In \cite{Cade} it is shown that the Dirac operator for \emph{all} Hamming weights and unrestricted by the cliques can be written as

 where $a_j$ and $a_j^\dagger$ are fermionic annihilation and creation operators on qubit $j$.
 Using the usual Jordan-Wigner representation that gives the Hamiltonian

 where the subscripts indicate the qubits that these operators act on (starting the numbering from 1).
 This is the core of the implementation of the complete Hamiltonian, and can easily be implemented by first preparing an equal superposition state over $n$ basis states, then applying the controlled string of Pauli operators as in Figure 9 of \cite{BabbushPRX18}.